Batinick, Wehrli question pension-funding numbers at House panel hearing

-After figuring out the head count, Batinick then questioned estimated tax burden figures and Martire’s comment "that though we have a usually high number of units of government" and “are not efficiently structured,” the overall tax burden was low compared to other states prior to 2010 even after the most recent increase.
+After figuring out the headcount, Batinick then questioned estimated tax burden figures and Martire’s comment "that though we have a usually high number of units of government" and “are not efficiently structured,” the overall tax burden was low compared to other states before 2010 even after the most recent increase.

-“I would love to see that information, because I see some stuff that shows that we are one of the top burdens, and I do want to say just because you are a larger state, doesn’t mean you should pay a larger percent of your income towards taxes,” Batinick said.
+“I would love to see that information, because I see some stuff that shows that we are one of the top burdens; and I do want to say just because you are a larger state, doesn’t mean you should pay a larger percent of your income toward taxes,” Batinick said.
 “Those are apples and oranges.”

 That is when Wehrli stepped in and said he would “piggyback” on Batinick’s point.

-“USA Today, today ran a ranking of states and Illinois ranks 46, and total taxes paid as percent of income is 11 percent, only California, New Jersey, Connecticut and New York are worse,” Wehrli read from the newspaper.
+“USA Today today ran a ranking of states, and Illinois ranks 46, and total taxes paid as percent of income is 11 percent,” Wehrli said.
+"Only California, New Jersey, Connecticut and New York are worse."

 Wehrli still did not agree.

-“I offer that to just to show that there is tangiable evidence that what you are saying could be refuted by others,” Wehrli said.
+“I offer that just to show that there is tangible evidence that what you are saying could be refuted by others,” Wehrli said.

-Wherli then addressed the 6.5 percent bond yield and the 11.2 issuance and the debt service of $900 million that would reach Illinois to 70-percent funded by 2045, noting he does not know if he can trust the source Martire cited.
+Werhli then addressed the 6.5 percent bond yield and the 11.2 issuances and the debt service of $900 million that would reach Illinois to 70-percent funded by 2045, noting he does not know if he can trust the source Martire cited.